Business Ties and Information Advantage: Evidence from Mutual Fund Trading

 University of Alberta - Department of Finance and Statistical Analysis

 Edith S. Hotchkiss

 Boston College - Carroll School of Management

 April 17, 2014

 This paper examines whether ties to portfolio firms’ management via pension business relationships provides mutual funds with an informational advantage.
 Funds become related to portfolio companies when fund families serve as trustees for firms’ employee pension plans.
 Selling by related funds is more likely to be motivated by an information advantage than their buying, because the latter is heavily influenced by the desire to secure pension inflows.
 We find that stocks with larger net-sells by related funds experience lower future returns.
-The predictive power of related funds’ selling for future returns is more pronounced when information uncertainty about the stock is higher.
 Information appears related to firm fundamentals, as the return predictability of related funds’ selling concentrates in stocks with negative future earnings surprises.
-Our results complement a growing literature including Coval and Moskowitz (1999, 2001) and Cohen et al. (2008), that connections are important mechanisms for information flow into asset prices.
+Consistent with an information based explanation, the predictive power of related funds’ selling for future returns is more pronounced when information uncertainty about the stock is higher.
+Our results contribute to a growing literature that shows the sources of informed trading by institutions.

 Keywords: Business ties, Mutual funds, Information advantage, Employee pension plans

 JEL Classification: G23, G32, J32, L14working papers series

 Date posted: March 18, 2011 ; Last revised: April 18, 2014